 Hence, the number of boron electrons = 5 | Number of boron protons = 5 | Number of boron neutrons = 6

 2. The Nucleus of the Boron Atom in Bohr’s Model

 The nucleus is a thick and small area consisting of protons and neutrons in an atom.
 Hence, in Bohr’s model, we have a small circle representing the protons and neutrons of the Boron atom.

-An electron shell may be thought of as an orbit followed by electrons around an atom’s nucleus.”
+An electron shell may be considered an orbit followed by electrons around an atom’s nucleus.”

 The K-shell is the first electron shell closest to the atom’s nucleus, holding up to two electrons.
-Since we know that Boron consists of 5 electrons, we can put two electrons in the K-shell next to one another.
-And we have the first shell with 2 electrons, as seen in the diagram.
+Since boron consists of 5 electrons, place two electrons in the K-shell.

-Hence, we have 3 electrons with us now, which should be used in the next shell – the L-shell of the Boron atom.
+Hence, these 3 electrons should now be used in the next shell – the L-shell of the boron atom.

 The second shell of an atom in Bohr’s model is called an L-shell.
 It can hold up to a maximum of 8 electrons.
 This shell follows the first electron shell.